Do you need advice on how to play volleyball?

 Be sure to bring the following items...

-The following are the main volleyball positions on the court.
+The following are the main volleyball positions on the court and how to play volleyball.

 Each of these positions involves specialized skills.